Italian bee

-Apis mellifera ligustica is the Italian bee which is a subspecies of the western honey bee (Apis mellifera).
+The Italian bee or Italian honey bee (Apis mellifera ligustica) is a subspecies of the western honey bee (Apis mellifera).

 Origin

 The Italian honey bee is endemic to the continental part of Italy, south of the Alps, and north of Sicily, where it survived the last ice age.
 On Sicily the subspecies is Apis mellifera siciliana.

 It is likely the most commercially distributed of all honey bees, and has proven adaptable to most climates from subtropical to cool temperate, but it is less successful in humid tropical regions.
 Italian bees that originate from the Ligurian alps in northern Italy are often referred to as the Ligurian bee, which is claimed only survives on Kangaroo Island.

 Italian bees, having been conditioned to the warmer climate of the central Mediterranean, are less able to cope with the "hard" winters and cool, wet springs of more northern latitudes.
 They do not form such tight winter clusters.
 More food has to be consumed to compensate for the greater heat loss from the loose cluster.
 The tendency to raise broods late in autumn also increases food consumption.
 Noted beekeeper Thomas White Woodbury first introduced the Italian bee to Britain in 1859, and regarded it as vastly superior to the Old British Black bee (A. m. mellifera).